Hip-hop fashion: Late 1980s to early 1990s

 Gangsta rap pioneers N.W.A popularized an early form of street style in the late 1980s from the African American gangs and hustler cliques who were there mimicking cholo fashion.
-This included Dickies pants, white T-shirts, Locs sunglasses, Air Jordan sneakers, with black Raiders snapback hats and Raiders Starter jackets.
+This included khaki Dickies work pants, white T-shirts, Locs sunglasses, Air Jordan or Nike Cortez sneakers, with black Los Angeles Raiders or Kings snapback hats and Starter jackets.
 These jackets were also a popular trend in their own right in the late 1980s and early 1990s.
 They became something of a status symbol, with incidents of robberies of the jackets reported in the media.

 Hip hop fashion in this period also influenced high fashion designs.
 In the late 1980s, Isaac Mizrahi, inspired by his elevator operator who wore a heavy gold chain, showed a collection deeply influenced by hip hop fashion.
 Models wore black catsuits, "gold chains, big gold nameplate-inspired belts, and black bomber jackets with fur-trimmed hoods."
-Womenswear Daily called the look "homeboy chic."
+Womenswear Daily called the look "homeboy chic".
 In the early 1990s, Chanel showed hip hop-inspired fashion in several shows.
 In one, models wore black leather jackets and piles of gold chains.
 In another, they wore long black dresses accessorized with heavy, padlocked silver chains.
 (These silver chains were remarkably similar to the metal chain-link and padlock worn by Treach of Naughty by Nature, who said he did so in solidarity with "all the brothers who are locked down.")
-The hip hop trend in high fashion, however, did not last.

 The eight-ball jacket, created by designer Michael Hoban in 1990, was trendy during the 1990s, particularly in the East Coast hip hop scene of New York City.
 The style is characterized by bright color-blocking and large black and white decals on the back and sleeves, made to look like the eight ball used in some cue sports.

-Mid 90s to late 2000s
+Mid 1990s to late 2000s

 Fashion among "hip hop" elites

-On the East Coast, members of the hip hop community looked back to the gangsters of the 1930s and 1940s for inspiration.
+On the East Coast of the United States, members of the hip hop community looked back to the gangsters of the 1930s and 1940s for inspiration.
 Mafioso influences, especially and primarily inspired by the 1983 remake version of Scarface, became popular in hip hop.
 Many rappers set aside gang-inspired clothing in favor of classic gangster fashions such as bowler hats, double-breasted suits, silk shirts, and alligator-skin shoes ("gators").

 This look transcended into the R&B world in the mid-1990s when Jodeci came onto the scene, who were crooners but with a more edgy and sexual look.
 By wearing gangster-style clothes along with the bad-boy attitude and being a R&B group, they appealed to both men and women.
 They were particularly known for their baggy clothing, symbolizing a hand-me-down from an older relative with a bigger build, as a sign of toughness.

 On the East Coast, "ghetto fabulous" fashion (a term coined by Sean Combs) was on the rise.